 For all participants, serious adverse events will be assessed semi-annually, as well as collected during the interim, as reported.
-Serious adverse events will be reported to the Coordinating Center as they occur through routine data entry (within 2-3 days), with the exception of death or other life threatening and unexpected adverse events.
-All deaths or other life threatening and unexpected adverse events, regardless of intervention assignment, must be reported to the Coordinating Center within 24 hours of clinic notification.
+Serious adverse events will be reported to the Coordinating Center as they occur through routine data entry (within 2-3 days), with the exception of death or other life-threatening and unexpected adverse events.
+All deaths or other life-threatening and unexpected adverse events, regardless of intervention assignment, must be reported to the Coordinating Center within 24 hours of clinic notification.
+The Coordinating Center will transmit the death report to the NIDDK Program Official.